 You DO make a difference!

 - Set rules.
-Let your teen know that drug and alcohol use is unacceptable and that these rules are set to keep him or her safe.
+Let your pre-teen or teen know that drug and alcohol use is unacceptable and that these rules are set to keep him or her safe.
 Set limits with clear consequences for breaking them.

 - Praise and reward good behaviour for compliance and enforce consequences for non-compliance.